Vladimir-csp/uwsm/README.md

 [quoting](https://specifications.freedesktop.org/desktop-entry-spec/latest/exec-variables.html)
 correctly.
 Workaround in this case is to use single-word arguments.

-Aternatively, if a display manager supports wrapper commands/scripts, `uwsm` can be inserted there to receive either Entry and Action IDs, or a parsed command line.
+Alternatively, if a display manager supports wrapper commands/scripts, `uwsm` can be inserted there to receive either Entry and Action IDs, or a parsed command line.